- Majors and Minors

 Prerequisite: Arrange with faculty member prior to registration.
 A brief description of the proposed project required for departmental approval.
 Offered by individual arrangement.

 BIOLOGY 391, 392 INDIVIDUAL STUDY (Independent Research) An independent laboratory or field research project carried out under the direction of a faculty member from the botany or biology departments.
 A research report in the style of a scientific publication required.
-Ten hours of work per week expected.
+Ten hours of work per week is expected if taking for 4 credits, and five hours per week if taking for 2 credits.

 Prerequisite: Arrange with faculty member prior to registration.
 A brief description of the proposed project required for department approval.
 Offered by individual arrangement.